 Take a look and see if one will work for you.

 Part-time Schedule Option #1: Take Every Other Friday Off

 Do you like the sound of 26 long weekends a year?
 Working the math, that’s 72 hours every two weeks, or 72 out of 80 hours, which retains 90% of your salary.

 With only 10% fewer work hours, this arrangement should meet little resistance from your manager.
-Label it a “reduced workweek” every other week instead of “part-time” to enhance your chances of acceptance.
+Label it a “reduced workweek” instead of “part-time” to enhance your chances of acceptance.

 Radical?
 Yes.
 Impossible?
 No.